-An association that operates outside of these conditions is no longer eligible to remain incorporated under the Act, and may be cancelled or required to change its incorporation to a different type such as a co-operative or company.
+An association that operates outside of these conditions is no longer eligible to remain incorporated under the Act, and may be required to change its incorporation to a different type such as a co-operative or company.

-Being a not-for-profit organisation allows incorporated associations to:
+However a not-for-profit organisation is permitted to:

 - employ people (including members) and pay them wages or salary;